 That is why we need to be aware of the dangers of the situation and be ready for them.
 This applies to software testing process too.
 The concept of risk-based software testing comes from the general idea of being cautious with the activities which involve high risks.

-Risk Based Testing is the approach of prioritising the examination of those aspects which possess a high risk of failures and deformities i.e. software testing risk.
+Risk-Based Testing is the approach of prioritizing the examination of those aspects which possess a high risk of failures and deformities i.e. software testing risk.
 The plan runs on the idea that significant bugs and errors are more critical to eliminate first.

 Risk-Based testing is a faster way of producing satisfying testing results and is very useful when the deadline is tight.
 The approach gives priority to errors based on their probability of occurrence and impact on user's working experience.

 When to use risk-based testing over other types?